 Table 1.
-Durian trade data between Thailand and other countries (2008-2016)

-Source: Thailand Office of Agricultural Economics, 2017.
+Durian trade data between Thailand and other countries (2008-2016)Source: Thailand Office of Agricultural Economics, 2017.

 The durian trade between China and Thailand has a long history.
 Thailand has always been the largest exporter of durian market in China.
 In 2008, the total export of durian in Thailand was 200,000 tons, with an export volume of 3.1 billion baht.
-Among them, the total amount of durians exported to China was 100,000 tons, accounting for about 50% of the total export volume and the export volume of 1,727 million baht, accounting for the total export volume of 2016, the total export volume of Thai durian was 420,000 tons with an export volume of 19.9 billion baht.
+Among them, the total amount of durians exported to China was 100,000 tons, accounting for about 50% of the total export volume and the export volume of 1,727 million baht, accounting for the total exports about 55%.
+As of the end of 2016, the total export volume of Thai durian was 420,000 tons with an export volume of 19.9 billion baht.
 Among them, the total amount of durians exported to China was 170,000 tons, accounting for 40% of the total exports and the export volume of 10.2 billion baht, accounting for the total exports about 51%.
 During 2008-2016, Thailand's fresh durian exports to China and the total amount of exports showed a rising trend year by year.
 In 2008, the total output of fresh durians to China was about 90,000 tons, accounting for 90% of all durian products.
-Its export value was 1.5 billion baht, accounting for 92% of all durian products.
-The export value was 9 billion baht, accounting for 30% of all durian products.
+Its export value was 1.5 billion baht, accounting for 90% of all durian products.
 In 2016, the total output of fresh durians to China was about 160,000 tons, accounting for 92% of all durian products.
-In 2016, the total output of transportation and storage technology, frozen durian market unusually hot.
+The export value was 9 billion baht, accounting for about 88% of all durian products.
+In recent years, due to the development of transportation and storage technology, frozen durian market unusually hot.
 In 2008, Thailand exported a total of 9,000 tons of frozen durian to China valued at 99 million baht.
 By 2016,